About This Statistic

-This statistic shows the monthly percentage of change in the consumer price index for urban consumers in the United States from April 2012 to April 2013.
+This statistic shows the monthly percentage of change in the consumer price index for urban consumers in the United States from August 2016 to August 2017.
 The data represents city averages in the United States.
 The defined base period is: 1982-84=100.
 The CPI is defined by the United States Bureau of Labor Statistics as "a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services".
-In April 2013, the CPI-U, seasonally adjusted, decreased by 0.4 percent.
+In August 2017, the seasonally adjusted CPI-U increased by 0.4 percent from the previous month.